 And what’s interesting is that as they are discovering how big of a player vitamin D really is, they are also finding out that most people are deficient in this “sunshine vitamin.”
 Even 83% of the people living in Saudi Arabia, one of the sunniest climates around, were found to have low levels of D. The Mayo Clinic recently found that 100% of the African-Americans, Hispanics, and Native Americans they tested had low levels.
-And in another Mayo Clinic study that was based in Minnesota it was found that overall 93% of 150 schoolchildren and adults were deficient in D, so it’s an issue affecting an extremely large portion of the population (btw, I turned out to be defecient when I was tested several years ago).
+And in another Mayo Clinic study that was based in Minnesota it was found that overall 93% of 150 schoolchildren and adults were deficient in D, so it’s an issue affecting an extremely large portion of the population.
 This is a serious health problem because chronic deficiency has now been shown to play a role in 11 types of cancer, as well as in inflammatory conditions such as lupus, rheumatoid arthritis, and Crohn’s Disease.
 Low levels of D also play a part in heart disease, pain issues, diminishing cognitive function, and weak, brittle bones.

 The body uses D for normal immune system function, to control cellular growth, and to absorb calcium from the digestive tract.
 It also helps fight inflammation, which is basically the body’s reaction to stress or dis-ease.
-Long term inflammations can lead to chronic diseases like lupus, rheumatoid arthritis, inflammatory bowel disease, chronic muscle pain, heart disease, depression, dementia and a wide range of cancers, including skin melanomas.
+Long term inflammations can not only lead to lupus and rheumatoid arthritis, but also inflammatory bowel disease, chronic muscle pain, heart disease, depression, dementia and a wide range of cancers, including skin melanomas.
 So having adequate levels of D for fighting inflammation is extremely important.